-The history of the festival dates back in 1950, when the students at local schools started to built some snow statues at Odori Park, one of the main sites of the festival nowadays.
-Besides the snow sculptures, some other activities were organised including snow ball fights and a carnival.
-To everyone’s surprise over 50.000 people visited the festival and since then, the festival is organised every year in february.
+The history of the festival dates back to 1950, when the students at local schools started to build some snow statues at Odori Park, one of the main sites of the festival nowadays.
+Besides the snow sculptures, some other activities were organized including snow ball fights and a carnival.
+To everyone’s surprise over 50,000 people visited the festival and since then, the festival is organized every year in February.

 The Sapporo Snow Festival is held at three separate sites.
 Each of them features different kinds of events and exhibits, which gives you totally different experiences with beautiful snow.
 Here are the three main sites and their respective highlights.

 *Events and exhibits we introduce below are from the past year’s information.
 They may be different due to pandemic in 2022